-Concerts are held on the second Saturday of the month from October to March inclusive.
+Concerts are held on the second Saturday of the month from October to December and February and March inclusive.
 Concerts are mainly rooted in the classical, with the occasional high quality folk act.
 The final concert of each season is normally a student ensemble from the Welsh College of Music and Drama – always a good night for us and an opportunity for the students to come out of Cardiff and experience life on the road.

 If you would like be considered for a performance, feel free to get contact us.

 David Blackman firstname.lastname@example.org

 Saturday 10th February

 Catherine Chamberlin - violin Lorna Davis - cello

 The Bybrook Duo was formed in 2013, officially named in 2016 and has been busy since!

 Catherine and Lorna met and performed together, nearly twenty years ago as West Wiltshire Young Musicians.
 Following their studies at the Royal Welsh College of Music and Drama and the Royal Academy of Music respectively, they now pursue successful freelance careers.

 Catherine holds a First Class Hons degree and a distinction in Masters in Music Performance from RWCMD.
 As a freelance musician, Catherine performs regularly with Sinfonia Cymru, Welsh Chamber Players, British Sinfonietta, Southern Sinfonia, National Symphony Orchestra and The Little Orchestra.
 She has taken part on many live broadcasts.